carluzh/Shui/src/content/writing/Hyperliquid.md

 I tried every new perp DEX.
 Used them for a while.
 Yet.
 There was always something missing.
 I couldn’t even put my finger on it nowadays.
 The experience lacked… excitement.

 I used them towards an end.
-Throwing them out once the job was done. :)
+Throwing them out once the job was done. <span class="highlight">:)</span>

 I could go on to dive into the tech here.
 Say why it makes no sense to go the appchain route.
 Talk about the issues behind the approaches to attract liquidity.
 Criticize UX.
 The lack of AA.
 Unnecessarily complex incentivization campaigns.
 Social media strategies.
 But I don’t believe in that.
 I believe in vibes.
 80/20.
 Even 90/10.